NostrGit/NostrGit/documentation/development/contributing.md

 All communication happens openly, using github issues, PRs, and Nostr.
 This ensures that hidden information does not exist, which makes contributing much easier.
 Please post your nostr public key [here](https://github.com/NostrGit/NostrGit/issues/19) to be noticed on nostr by the team.

+Do not use Discussions, only Issues.
+They are much easier to track.

 # Contribution Workflow

 The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
 This facilitates social contribution, easy testing and peer review.